 Grass hay: This is my choice of bedding.
 I like it because it’s soft and stays soft for at least a month and my birds don’t kick it out of the nest.

 Sand: Clean, and makes for an easy clean-up using a kitty litter box scoop.
 But I think sand would be rather difficult to replace… not to mention it’s heavy.

 Shredded paper: Becoming very popular in today’s world of massive household paper shredding.
-Some people mix it in with shavings, others use it alone.
-It can go in the compost pile, and what’s really nice is there’s is an endless supply, especially if you or your friends subscribe to a newspaper.
+Some people mix it in with shavings, and others use it alone.
+It can go in the compost pile, and what’s really nice is there’s an endless supply, especially if you or your friends subscribe to a newspaper.

-Lining the bottom of next boxes with a cushioning material under the nest bedding can be very helpful if you are finding broken eggs.
+Lining the bottom of nest boxes with a cushioning material under the nest bedding can be very helpful if you are finding broken eggs.
 Here are a few ideas that are often used as nesting box liners.

-Rubber shelf liner
+- Rubber shelf liner

-Carpet, upside down
+- Carpet, upside down

-Artificial turf, upside down
+- Artificial turf, upside down

-Rubbermaid kitchen sink mats
+- Rubbermaid kitchen sink mats